tidwall/gjson/README.md

 }
 ```

-This is a best-effort no allocation sub slice of the original json.
-This method utilizes the `result.Index` field, which is the position of the raw data in the original json.
+This is a best-effort no allocation sub slice of the original JSON.
+This method utilizes the `result.Index` field, which is the position of the raw data in the original JSON.
 It's possible that the value of `result.Index` equals zero, in which case the `result.Raw` is converted to a `[]byte`.

 ## Performance